-Lead the conversation around innovation & entrepreneurship by preparing a session for OPEN 2018.
-Our sessions are highly interactive and full of relevant content and practical tools that participants can apply in their own work.
-We invite you to help shape the future of science and technology innovation and entrepreneurship next March by proposing a session today.
+Lead the conversation around innovation & entrepreneurship by preparing a session proposal for OPEN 2019.
+Our sessions are highly interactive and provide participants with relevant content and practical tools that they can apply in their own work.
+We invite you to help shape the future of science & technology innovation and entrepreneurship next March by proposing a session today.

 Our OPEN conference gathers together engaged faculty, administrators, global innovators and university students from across disciplines to network, share stories, start new collaborations and learn emerging best practices in technology entrepreneurship education.

 Session presenters, facilitators, and moderators receive a discount off our standard registration fee.

 We are seeking diverse ideas and perspectives for conference sessions in 5 topical categories (or tracks) in 5 interactive format types.
 Break-out sessions are 75 minutes in length.
 We highly encourage proposals for sessions that are led by students or feature students as panelists or co-presenters.

 OPEN Minis are quick, dynamic, 6-minute presentations that are gathered into themed clusters of 4 Minis in a single 75-minute breakout.
 Your Open Mini presentation will follow the Ignite style in which you have a maximum of 15 slides that automatically advance every 20 seconds.
 It is an effective and engaging way to share research findings or case studies.
 Your OPEN Mini presentation will be grouped together with 3 other Minis that are loosely related to a similar theme or topic.
 Each of the 4 Minis in the breakout are presented in rapid succession; then, each presenter will host two 20-minute Q&As on their topic in a “world cafe” type set-up.
 OPEN Minis may have no more than 2 presenters each.